confluentinc/ksql/docs-md/quickstart.md

 ksqlDB Quick Start
 ------------------

-The [ksqlDB Quick Start](tutorials/basics-docker.md) is the easiest way to get up and running with ksqlDB.
-It demonstrates a simple workflow that creates streams and tables on {{ site.aktm }} topics and uses SQL statements to write streaming queries against events in {{ site.ak }}.
+The [ksqlDB Quick Start](https://ksqldb.io/quickstart) is the easiest way to get up and running with ksqlDB.
+It demonstrates a simple workflow that creates an event stream on an {{ site.aktm }} topic and uses SQL statements to write streaming queries against events in {{ site.ak }}.

+The quick start shows how to:

+1. Get ksqlDB
+2. Start ksqlDB Server
+3. Start ksqlDB interactive CLI
+4. Create a stream
+5. Run a continuous query over the stream
+6. Populate the stream with events

 ksqlDB Tutorials and Examples
 -----------------------------